Mobile Devices Face-Off: Smartphone vs. Tablet

 Theres less processing speed than with tablets.

 Unlike laptops, mobile tablet computers are often operated through a touchscreen interface.
-Examples include the Apple iPad, Windows Surface, Samsung Galaxy Tab, Sony Tablet and Google Nexus 7.
+Examples include the Apple iPad, Windows Surface and Samsung Galaxy Tab

 The larger size makes Web browsing far easier than with a smartphone.